genixpro/hypermax/README.md

 is referred to as the "budget" of a particular execution.

 By using partially trained networks, ABH is able to explore more widely over more combinations of hyperparameters, and then triage the knowledge it gains up to the fully trained model.
+It does this by using a tournament of sorts, promoting the best performing parameters on smaller budget runs to be trained at larger budgets.
 See the following chart as an example:

 ![Hyperband CPU Allocation](https://raw.githubusercontent.com/electricbrainio/hypermax/master/docs/abh_cpu_allocation.png "Single Parameter Loss Chart")